lucasterrab/lucasterrab/README.md

 **Software Engineer Student** at PUC-Campinas.

-**Frontend Developer** at @Codengage.

 My name is Lucas Terranova Barberio, I'm a 24-year-old Brazilian.
-I have been a software developer since 2016.
-Currently, my stack is more focused on JavaScript & TypeScript applications; however, I am always ready for new challenges.
+I have been a software developer since 2020.
+My stack is more focused on C# & Python applications, but I am always ready for new challenges.
+Currently I'm learning Go on my free time.

 ### **Want to get to know me better?**